26–28 October 2026

 Co-organizing universities

-Five universities from four continents co-organize this edition of the Conference.
+Seven universities from Latin America and the United States organize this edition of the Conference.

 Pontifical Catholic University of Chile